romgrk/termrk/README.md

 The activation sequence is `ctrl-a [`.
 Once there, you can move cursor the same way vim's normal-mode does.
 Press `v` to plant selection tail and start `visual mode`.
 Move again with normal-mode keys.
 Press `y` to *y*ank (vim's term for *copy*) selection.

 **Important note**: to get out of the `ctrl-a [` mode, the key is `escape`.
 However, it is currently mapped to `termrk:hide`.
 Unmap it before using `ctrl-a [` mode.
-I'll check if I can add an escape escape key.

 ### Features
 - Toggle panel (slide up)